ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/post_analysis.md

 # Documentation for SPH Simulation Visualization Scripts

 This document compiles the descriptions and usage instructions for several Python scripts used to visualise the results of an SPH simulation.
-These scripts analyse and present data captured during the simulation, providing insights into particle movement and energy dynamics.
+These scripts analyse and present data captured during the simulation, providing insights into particle movement, energy dynamics, and adaptive timestep evolution.

 There are 3 different post simulation scripts: